The choice of Executor can be challenged if there are doubts over the validity of the Will

 Is the Executor or Administer fit to act?

-Removing Executors from their role is not a simple process, but there are common situations where a Court will intervene.
+Challenging an Executor and removing them from their role is not a simple process, but there are common situations where a Court will intervene.
 An Executor may become disqualified from acting if they are convicted of a crime and sent to jail.
 If the Executor or Administrator becomes incapable of performing their duties through physical or mental impairment, then they can be prevented from taking up or continuing in the role.
 Sometimes beneficiaries will have grounds to suspect misconduct on the part of the personal representative and seek their removal.
 Where there is some alleged dishonesty or a failure to properly distribute the assets or comply with the law then a challenge can be made.

 Challenges can be made by fellow Executors or beneficiaries